 GRCC Science Talks features field experts on awe-inspiring subjects.
-Join in conversation or listen in with GRCC faculty and other experts on specialized topics ranging from the secrets of our solar system and saving endangered species, to the gene modifications that have the potential to cure diseases with sometimes dangerous consequences.
+Join in conversation or listen in as GRCC faculty and other experts from our community walk us through the world around us from a scientist's perspective.

 We welcome expert faculty, student and community members to present a GRCC Science Talks.
 If you are interested, please email firstname.lastname@example.org.